-- Demonstrate excellent verbal, written communication and presentation skills across a range of academic and disciplinary activities, including research, assessment, dissemination and communication with diverse audiences; - 10.
+- 9. Demonstrate excellent verbal, written communication and presentation skills across a range of academic and disciplinary activities, including research, assessment, dissemination and communication with diverse audiences; - 10.
 Solve complex real-world problems within their degree specialisation, using a range of appropriate laboratory, computational or field skills; - 11.
 Create independent, enquiry-based, extended and novel work that demonstrates critical analysis and evaluation. - 12.
 Demonstrate an awareness of the outstanding research problems of their chosen Life Science specialities through exploring topics in the final year, research-led modules and be able to evaluate and understand how they are being or can be tackled. - 13.
-Display a strong sense of personal and professional identity as a life scientist, and feel confident to apply the scientific method to real-world life science problems;
+Display a strong sense of personal and professional identity as a life scientist, and feel confident to apply the scientific method to real-world life science problems; - 14.
+Demonstrate a foundation of knowledge in core business disciplines - 15.
+Demonstrate the capability to apply this knowledge - 16.
+Continue to develop their personal skill set

 The Imperial Graduate Attributes are a set of core competencies which we expect students to achieve through completion of any Imperial College degree programme.
-The Graduate Attributes are available at: www.imperial.ac.uk/students/academic-support/graduate-attributes
+The Graduate Attributes are available at:

-Entry Requirements Academic Requirement A level AAA overall, to include: A in Biology A in Chemistry, Mathematics or Physics A in another subject General Studies and Critical Thinking are not accepted.
-International Baccalaureate (IB) Minimum 38 overall 6 in Biology at higher level 6 in Chemistry, Physics or Mathematics at higher level Non-academic Requirements None English Language Requirement Higher requirement Please check for other Accepted English Qualifications
+Entry Requirements A level AAA overall, to include: A in Biology Academic Requirement A in Chemistry, Mathematics or Physics A in another subject General Studies and Critical Thinking are not accepted.
+International Baccalaureate (IB) Minimum 38 overall 6 in Biology at higher level 6 in Chemistry, Physics or Mathematics at higher level Non-academic Requirements None English Language Requirement Higher requirement Please check for other Accepted English Qualifications Admissions Test/Interview There is no admissions test associated with entry to this programme and applicants will not normally be interviewed.

-Admissions Test/Interview

-There is no admissions test associated with entry to this programme and applicants will not normally be interviewed.